erincocker1/java-udemy/README.md

 - **Section 15 - CardGame:** we were tasked with making a little card game, making use of some of the methods in the collections class.
 I got slightly carried away and made klondike solitaire :) The output may be a bit wonky because of the emojis.
 I used the font 'Courier New' which keeps everything aligned!
 It works!
 But in future I may add more features.

+- **Section 16 - PirateGame:** we extended the pre-made game classes (from the game package in this section) to make our own 'pirate' game.
+Some of the features I included are essentially just what we were instructed to include.
+However, a lot of this challenge I chose to do in my own way to make a better game (still very basic though, don't get excited!)